Sweet Mustard Pickles

 - After 5 minutes, turn the heat off.

-- Use a sterilized canning funnel and sterilized ladle to scoop pickles and sauce into sterilized canning jars, leaving about ½" head space.
+- Use a sterilized canning funnel and sterilized ladle to scoop hot pickles and sauce into sterilized canning jars, leaving about ½" head space.

-- The next morning, check to make sure that all of the jars achieved a proper seal – try to push down in the middle of each lid.
+- The next day, check to make sure that all of the jars achieved a proper seal – try to push down in the middle of each lid.
 If it “pops”, it did not seal.

-- Any jars that didn’t seal should be put in the fridge and used in the next few weeks.
-Store in a cool, dark area (ideally) for up to 1 year, chill well before eating.
+- Any jars that didn’t seal should be put in the fridge and used in the next few weeks - refrigerator pickles.

 John